Why Most People Struggle With Money

 Sue earns her income from her business by way of dividends, interest on deposits and rental income which provide her with an income without having to work.
 As she continues to receive more income, this enables her to buy more assets which in turn produce more passive income.

-Jill does not have to work because the income she receives from her assets has replaced her income.
-Sue adheres the the principal of “Pay Yourself First” and continues to invest in assets rather than liabilities.
+Sue does not have to work because the income she receives from her assets has replaced her income.
+Sue uses the the principal of “Pay Yourself First” and continues to invest in assets rather than liabilities.
 Let’s contrast this with someone who doesn’t practice this principal.

 If you're an ambitious business owner looking to boost your current results or if you're looking to get your business off to a flying start we invite you to contact us today.
-You can expect practical business, tax, marketing and financial advice that could have a profound effect on your future business profits.
-To book your FREE, one hour introductory consultation simply call us on (03) 9326 1244 or complete your details in the box at the top of this page and we will be in touch.
+You can expect practical business, tax, marketing and financial advice that could have a profound effect on your future business profits. .

 Tolevsky Partners - Build Your Business & Grow Your Wealth